SubhadityaMukherjee/AI-knowledge-base/docs/quotes.md

 - "So you think that zero was there waiting for us when humans came into being, like the flowers and the stars?
 You should have more respect for human progress.
 We made the zero, through great pain and struggle."

 - "Attention is the beginning of devotion"

+- "Sometimes the things you hate are the things you need"